-In a study by Duke and Wake Forest universities, participants were asked to create a video introducing and describing themselves.
+In a study published by the Journal of Personality and Social Psychology, participants were asked to create a video introducing and describing themselves.
 They were told that someone would watch their tapes and assess how warm, friendly, intelligent, likable and mature they seemed.
 Half of the group received positive appraisals, and the others received neutral feedback, although all of the comments were completely fabricated and randomly assigned.
 Many in the group took the feedback, whether good or neutral, in stride and were willing to accept the comments on their personalities.
 But plenty of others were angered and upset by the neutral comments, rebelling against the idea that they might be simply average.
 They blamed the lackluster evaluations on the reviewers rather than their own personalities.

 What made the difference between these two groups, one calmly accepting appraisal and one becoming defensive?
 The study participants had been evaluated on levels of self-compassion before the experiment, and the difference was clear: Those who scored high in self-compassion were not threatened by the feedback; they could accept and admit having flaws along with strengths—they were open.
-People low in self-compassion, however, lacked this emotional resiliency.
+People low in self-compassion, however, lacked this emotional resilience.

 So what is self-compassion exactly?
 It’s “gentleness with yourself,” Carter says.
 “We think that if we speak critically to ourselves, we will improve, but all the research shows with absolute certainty that self-criticism does not improve performance.
 It blocks your ability to learn from the situation and creates a stress response in which fight or flight are your only options.
 Personal growth is not on the menu when you are self-critical.”

-Neff’s definition of self-compassion involves:
+Neff’s definition of self-compassion includes:

-• Self-kindness instead of self-judgment.
+- Self-kindness instead of self-judgment.
 Do you talk to yourself like a trusted friend, with a calm, forgiving voice?
 Or do you yell like a drill sergeant?
 If you are open to your shortcomings, then you are open to growth.

-• Feelings of common humanity instead of isolation.
+- Feelings of common humanity instead of isolation.
 Neff urges us to see our imperfections, struggles and suffering as part of the shared human condition so we can see our own weaknesses from a broad, forgiving place.
 Your flaws connect you to all other humans.

-Take a moment every morning, Carter advises, to say a kind word to yourself; to recognize your connection to the pulsing, imperfect humanity around you; and to practice mindfulness, whether through meditation, yoga or doing the dishes Thich Nhat Hahn-style.
+Take a moment every morning, Carter advises, to say a kind word to yourself; to recognize your connection to the pulsing, imperfect humanity around you; and to practice mindfulness, whether through meditation, yoga or doing the dishes Thich Nhat Hanh style.
 If you’re saying to yourself right now, I am skeptical of this stuff because I am self-conscious and definitely don’t believe in aliens, but I’ll give it a try, that’s OK: You’re on your way to self-compassion and coachability.

 Once you’ve practiced self-affirmation and self-compassion, you can put your openness to use.
 One step: Talk to strangers.
 Studies show that the more social interactions we have with “weak-tie” relations—fellow commuters, baristas, store clerks, neighbors, familiar people in your office—the happier and more satisfied we feel with our day.
 Also check out art: Appreciating paintings and sculptures helps make you more observant.
 And take lessons: Learning—whether it’s guitar, a language, chess, computer programming or rock-climbing—builds and preserves cognitive function.

-“Always be growing and challenging yourself and seeking new opportunities,” says Sonja Lyubomirsky, Ph.D., psychology professor at the University of California, Riverside, and author of The How of Happiness: A New Approach to Getting the Life You Want.
+“Always be growing and challenging yourself and seeking new opportunities,” says Sonja Lyubomirsky, Ph.D., psychology professor at the University of California, Riverside, and author of The How of Happiness: A Scientific Approach to Getting the Life You Want.
 “It’s what prevents us from getting too comfortable.”